dockerizedrupal/php-5.3-for-docker/README.md

 # docker-php-5.3

-A Docker image for [PHP](http://php.net/) version 5.3 that runs PHP in FPM (FastCGI Process Manager) mode that is used in the [Dockerized Drupal](https://dockerizedrupal.com/) project.
+A Docker image for [PHP](http://php.net/) version 5.3 that runs PHP in FPM (FastCGI Process Manager) mode.

+This project is part of the [Dockerized Drupal](https://dockerizedrupal.com/) initiative.

 ## Run the container